 in fact, holud means yellow.

-it doesn’t really taste very nice, but you get used to the pungent scent and the slight bitterness gets masked by the other ingredients, like that lonka.
+it doesn’t really taste very nice, but you get used to the pungent scent and the slight bitterness gets masked by the other ingredients, like that lonka or chilli.

 and really, no matter how fabulous it is, please don’t add it to the roast, nor i think, the latte.